You can add a Hybrid File Store so that you can manage it from the Command Center.

 The Index directory box is displayed only if you have not already configured index cache directory on the Hybrid File Store server.

-Notes: The index cache path and the Hybrid File Store cache path must be two separate SSD disks.
+Recommended: The index cache path and the Hybrid File Store cache path must be two separate SSD disks.

 From the Backup plan list, select the server plan to use to back up the Hybrid File Store.